Coral Bay, Western Australia

 Coral Bay is a small coastal settlement located 1200 km north of Perth, in the Shire of Carnarvon in the Gascoyne region of Western Australia.

 Bordered by the Ningaloo Reef, it is a popular tourist destination and largely owes its survival to revenue derived from wildlife tourism.
 Coral Bay is a unique location in that the reef fringes the water's edge, making it easily accessible for snorkellers.
-The climate is arid, and waters are generally warm year-round due to the subtropical nature of the area.
+The climate is arid, and waters are generally warm year-round due to the tropical nature of the area.

 The 2016 census recorded a population of 207.

 Geography

 Coral Bay is located on the North West Cape of the Gascoyne region of Western Australia.
 It sits adjacent to Ningaloo Reef, the world's largest fringing reef system, which covers 604500 ha of the eastern Indian Ocean and stretches over 300 km along the coast of Western Australia.
-Coral Bay’s geographical coordinates are 23°8′41″S 113°46′35″E. The closest towns are Carnarvon, 238 km to the south, and Exmouth, 152 km to the north.
+Coral Bay's geographical coordinates are 23°8′41″S 113°46′35″E. The closest towns are Carnarvon, 238 km to the south, and Exmouth, 152 km to the north.
 To the east, Coral Bay is bordered by the Lyndon pastoral station.
 Approximately 43 km south along the eastern boundary is the wetland system Lake Macleod.
 The town is accessed via Coral Bay Road, which connects to Minilya–Exmouth Road.
 The closest major highway is the North West Coastal Highway.